taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 The further you have to reach into a deeply nested data structure, the more you have to be careful to keep your data structure immutable.
-Each level of nested data adds more tedious work of maintaing it.
+Each level of nested data adds more tedious work of maintaining it.
 Therefore, you should use a library called [normalizr](https://github.com/paularmstrong/normalizr).
 The library uses schema defintions to transform deeply nested data structures into dictionaries that have entities and a corresponending list of ids.

-How would that look like?
+What would that look like?
 Let's take the previous list of todo items as example.
-First, you would have to define only once schemas for your entities:
+First, you would have to define schemas for your entities only once:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~